Juannieto1997/IBIO4490/01-Linux/Readme.md

 1. What is the ``grep``command?

 2. What is the meaning of ``#!/bin/python`` at the start of scripts?

 3. Download using ``wget`` the [*bsds500*](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/resources.html#bsds500) image segmentation database, and decompress it using ``tar`` (keep it in you hard drive, we will come back over this data in a few weeks).

-4. What is the disk size of the uncompressed dataset, How many images are in the directory 'BSR/BSDS500/data/images'?
+4. What is the disk size of the uncompressed dataset, How many images are in the directory 'BSR/BSDS500/data/images'? para encontrar el numero de imagenes se utilizó el comando find . *.jpg | wc -l con lo que se obtubo un total de 507 imagenes

 5. What are all the different resolutions?
 What is their format?
 Tip: use ``awk``, ``sort``, ``uniq``